Temnospondyli: Late Triassic

-In the Carnian stage of the Late Triassic (237.0–227.0 Mya), capitosauroids were joined by the superficially very similar Metoposauridae.
-Metoposaurids are distinguished from capitosauroids by the positioning of their eye sockets near the front of their skulls.
-Another group of stereospondyls, the plagiosaurs, had wide heads and gills, and adapted to life at the bottom of lakes and rivers.
-By this time, temnospondyls had become a common and widespread component of semiaquatic ecosystems.
-Some temnospondyls, such as Cryobatrachus and Kryostega, even inhabited Antarctica, which was covered in temperate forests at the time.

-Triassic temnospondyls were often the dominant semiaquatic animals in their environments.
-Large assemblages of Late Triassic metoposaurids with hundreds of individuals preserved together have been found in the southwestern United States, Morocco, India, and western Europe.
-They have often been interpreted as mass death events caused by droughts in floodplain environments.
-Recent studies show these dense assemblages were instead probably the result of currents transporting and accumulating dead individuals in certain areas.

 Jurassic and Cretaceous

 Temnospondyls reached a peak diversity during the Early Triassic, and progressively declined throughout the subsequent Middle and Late Triassic, with only members of the Brachyopoidea and Trematosauroidea surviving into the Jurassic and the Cretaceous.
 Among brachyopoids, the brachyopids Gobiops and Sinobrachyops are known from Middle and late Jurassic deposits across Asia and the chigutisaurid Siderops is known from the Early Jurassic of Australia.
-The most recent known temnospondyl was the giant chigutisaurid Koolasuchus, known from the Early Cretaceous (Aptian) of Australia.
-It is thought to have survived in rift valleys that were too cold in the winter for crocodylomorphs that normally would have competed with them.
+The most recent known temnospondyl is the chigutisaurid Koolasuchus, known from the Early Cretaceous (Aptian) of Australia.
+It is thought to have survived in polar rift valleys that were too cold in the winter for crocodylomorphs that normally would have competed with them.
 Koolasuchus was one of the largest of the brachyopoids, with an estimated weight of 500 kg.

 Classification

 Originally, temnospondyls were classified according to the structure of their vertebrae.
 Early forms, with complex vertebrae consisting of a number of separate elements, were placed in the suborder Rachitomi, and large Triassic aquatic forms with simpler vertebrae were placed in the suborder Stereospondyli.
 With the recent growth of phylogenetics, this classification is no longer viable.
 The basic rhachitomous condition is found in many primitive tetrapods, and is not unique to one group of temnospondyls.
 Moreover, the distinction between rhachitomous and stereospondylous vertebrae is not entirely clear.
 Some temnospondyls have rhachitomous, semirhachitomous and sterospondylous vertebrae at different points in the same vertebral column.
 Other taxa have intermediate morphologies that do not fit into any category.
 Rachitomi is no longer recognized as an exclusive group (i.e. it includes Stereospondyli rather than being a counterpart to it), but Stereospondyli is still considered valid.
 Below is a simplified taxonomy of temnospondyls showing currently recognized groups: